Defense of Brest Fortress: Siege

 It is said that Major Pyotr Gavrilov, one of the best known defenders of Brest (later decorated for it as Hero of the Soviet Union) was captured only on 23 July.

-Some authors claim that isolated defenders were being rooted out by Germans as late as August 8 when Hitler and Mussolini visited the fortress with heavy security to protect them from remaining defenders.
-The only documented proof of resistance after June 29, 1941 is a report that states that a shoot-out occurred on July 23, 1941, with the subsequent capture of a Soviet lieutenant ("Oberleutnant") the next day.
+The only documented proof of resistance after 29 June 1941 is a report that states that a shoot-out occurred on July 23, 1941, with the subsequent capture of a Soviet lieutenant ("Oberleutnant") the next day.

 Aftermath

+Since the mid-1950s, a myth grew that the fortress held out for 32 days and that the defenders refused to surrender.

+After the publication in 1957 and 1959 of his first books about the defenders of the Brest Fortress ("Brest Fortress" and "Heroes of the Brest Fortress"), S. S. Smirnov devoted ten years to a new, significantly revised and expanded edition of the book "Brest Fortress":

+"This book is the fruit of ten years of work on the history of the defense of the Brest Fortress: many trips and long thoughts, searches for documents and people, meetings and conversations with you.
+[It] is the final result of this work.